Class of 1969-1970

 Tom is now an international infrastructure finance expert with over 35 years of experience.
 He is currently the sole proprietor of CivilCredit Advisors LLC, a consultancy focused on mobilizing capital for essential infrastructure projects in both US domestic and emerging capital markets in Africa and other regions of the developing world, with clients including Ascending Markets Financial Guarantee (a yet-to-be launched bond insurer for the Emerging Markets), the US Department of Energy, Idaho National Laboratories, NYSERDA, the World Bank, and the Japan Bank for International Cooperation.
 He previously served as a Director with MBIA Insurance Corporation's Global Public Finance Insured Portfolio Management Group, leading the firm's surveillance and workout of high profile public infrastructure transactions in both emerging and developed markets.
 The majority of transactions were executed as public-private partnerships.

-Previously, while working as Executive Vice President at the Resources Development Foundation (a New York-based NGO spun off by the Rockefeller Brothers Fund), he organised and executed the International Public Finance Program to develop new sub-national infrastructure capital market mechanisms in Central and Eastern European nations, and South Africa.
+Previously, while working as Executive Vice President at the Resources Development Foundation (a New York-based NGO spun off by the Rockefeller Brothers Fund), he organized and executed the International Public Finance Program to develop new sub-national infrastructure capital market mechanisms in Central and Eastern European nations, and South Africa.
 Tom also led training seminars for municipal finance officials in the Russian Federation.
 In his prior 10 year career as an investment banker and North Atlantic region manager in the Public finance Department at Lehman Brothers, Tom built the firm's public finance business in the US, supervising municipal bond issues, interest rate swaps and other risk management operations, and investment of bond proceeds for major public works projects in transportation, environmental services, renewable energy, health-care, education and corrections.
 Prior to this work at Lehman, he founded and served as the first Executive Director of the Northeast-Midwest Institute on Capitol Hill (where he now serves pro bono as Board Chairman), and Special Assistant to the Governor of New Jersey with a portfolio including intergovernmental fiscal relations, elementary, secondary and higher education finance, and health care finance.

 Tom is the lead author of "Subnational Infrastructure Finance in the Emerging Markets," a chapter in The Handbook of Municipal Bonds, edited by Sylvan G. Feldstein and Frank J. Fabozzi.
 (John Wiley & Sons, Inc.).
 He holds a Masters degree in Public Affairs from Princeton University's Woodrow Wilson School of Public and International Affairs.